"The only therapy recommended by the National Institute for

 complementary and alternative medicines and therapies

 Parkinson's is a progressive neurological condition with physical symptoms such as trembling, loss of balance and coordination, and impaired movement as well as feelings of anxiety, depression, pain and insomnia.

-Although Alexander Technique a “cure” for symptoms, it can certainly help a Parkinson’s sufferer with speech, tremors, balance and co-ordination, as well as developing a positive attitude and a calmer approach to life.
-I myself am also able to provide some tips when it comes to reducing insomnia.
+Although Alexander Technique not a "cure" for symptoms, it can help people living with Parkinson's to improve their speech, tremors, balance and co-ordination, as well as developing a positive attitude and a calmer approach to life.

 Both the NHS and the National Institute for Clinical Excellence recommend the Alexander Technique as a management tool for dealing with the symptoms of Parkinson's and improving general quality of life.